 Recent Blog Posts

-- For samples of my insect photography, please visit my Twitter page
+- my Twitter page

 My work featured in Florida Museum’s Science Stories:

 After being in a COVID-19 chrysalis for over a year, the Florida Museum of Natural History’s butterfly garden program is…